 7. Serve immediately.
 If your fondue begins to set, you may add a small amount of cream (1-2 tablespoons) and whisk again in order to prolong its life.
 Also, if you are using a fondue pot, give your chocolate a stir every now and again just to be sure the fondue doesn’t burn.

-Suggested things to dip: pound cake, madeleines, lady fingers, strawberries, bananas, dried apricots, candied fruits (lemon peel, orange peel, ginger, etc.), marshmallows, brownies, pears, sectioned oranges, fresh pineapple, salted pretzels, biscotti, angel food cake, kiwis or dried figs.
+Things to dip: pound cake, madeleines, lady fingers, strawberries, bananas, dried apricots, candied fruits (lemon peel, orange peel, ginger, etc.), marshmallows, brownies, pears, sectioned oranges, fresh pineapple, salted pretzels, biscotti, angel food cake, kiwis or dried figs.

 - white chocolate instead of dark chocolate